Donate to Alzheimer’s Research, Patient Care and Education

 - Disease management to allow a patient to live independently for a longer period of time

 Alzheimer’s Research, Patient Care and Education Donation

-A tremendous amount of work needs to be done to more fully understand, to treat, and to find a cure for Alzheimer’s disease, but through your generosity, Northwestern Memorial Foundation will help to provide hope and an improved quality of life to people affected by Alzheimer’s and to their loved ones.
+A tremendous amount of work needs to be done to more fully understand, treat and find a cure for Alzheimer’s disease; but through your generosity, Northwestern Memorial Foundation will help to provide hope and an improved quality of life to people affected by Alzheimer’s and to their loved ones.